Cing-Chen/Simple-Local-Chat-Room/README.md

 - Close client without any error on server

 ## Requirements
-- The screen size of phone must be 1080×2220
+- The screen size of phone must be 1080×2220 (Google Pixel 3a)
 - Only support running on emulator
     1. Type `adb devices` to see the indexes of running server device and clients devices